 The approximately 4000 clocks within Parliament House are all synchronised with the Universal Time Coordinate (UTC).

-Thousands of meters of various cables are placed throughout Parliament House, they include fiber optic, coax and shielded cable.
-40 lasers carry the television and audio/radio signals and are distributed into 300 suites around the building.
+Thousands of meters of various cables are placed throughout Parliament House, they include fibre optic, coax and shielded cable.
+Laser transmitters carry the television and audio/radio signals and are distributed into 300 suites around the building.

 For more information please contact Broadcasting Production office via email on email@example.com or call 02 6277 8603.